Robust Generative Learning with Lipschitz-Regularized $\alpha$-Divergences Allows Minimal Assumptions on Target Distributions: Numerical experiments

 \subsection{Learning heavy-tailed distributions}

-\textbf{2D Student-t example.} We first consider various generative models for learning the heavy-tailed 2D isotropic Student-t distribution with $\nu$ degrees of freedom, $q(x)\propto (1+ \frac{|x|^2}{\nu})^{\frac{\nu + 2}{2}}$.
+\paragraph{2D Student-t example} We compare various generative models for learning a heavy-tailed 2D isotropic Student-t distribution with $\nu$ degrees of freedom, $q(x)\propto (1+ \frac{|x|^2}{\nu})^{\frac{\nu + 2}{2}}$.
 This synthetic example allows us to adjust the tail decay rate $\beta = \nu + 2$ by selecting different degrees of freedom $\nu$.
-In the main text, we present an extremely heavy-tailed example with $\beta=3$, while the relatively easier case of $\beta=5$ is deferred to \cref{appendix:sec:additional:experiments}.
-We used 10,000 samples to train the models.
+In the main text, we present a heavy-tailed example with $\beta=3$ that does not have a finite first moment, while the relatively easier case of $\beta=5$ is deferred to \Cref{fig:student-t:3.0:alpha:proximal:divergence} and \Cref{fig:student-t:3.0:proximal:losses} in the Supplementary Material.
+We use 10,000 samples to train the models.

 \Cref{fig:student-t:1.0:alpha:proximal:divergence} and \Cref{fig:student-t:1.0:proximal:losses} present the performance of various generative models.
 Each model is evaluated in two plots.
 First, a 2D scatter plot displays the generated samples (orange) and the true samples (blue), providing a visual assessment of the sample quality.
 Next, the tail behavior is assessed by plotting the ground truth Radial Complementary Cumulative Distribution Function (rCCDF) (red curve) and the histogram of the radii of generated samples (gray).
-The rCCDF is defined as:

-where CDF($r$) is the cumulative distribution function of the radius.
+The rCCDF is defined as $\text{rCCDF}(r) = 1- \text{CDF}(r)$, where CDF($r$) is the cumulative distribution function of the radius.
 We then calculate the $L_1$ error between the ground truth rCCDF and the generated sample histogram.
-Generative models with $W_1$- or $W_2$-proximal regularizations significantly outperform those without in learning heavy-tailed distributions, corroborating our theoretical results in \cref{sec:theory}.
+Generative models with Lipschitz regularization ($W_1$-proximal) significantly outperform the others in learning heavy-tailed distributions, corroborating our theoretical results in \Cref{sec:theory}.

-Additionally, without proximal regularizations, models often exhibit a ``runaway'' behavior, chasing far-away samples deep into the heavy tails and creating a ``star-like'' unstable pattern in the generated samples.
-This issue is resolved with $W_1$- or $W_2$- proximal regularizations, as the $W_p$-proximal term controls the ``velocity" of the generative particles.
-The $W_2$-proximal controls velocities through the kinetic energy of the particles (see \cref{eq:w2:dynamical:formulation}), while the $W_1$-proximal provides pointwise control of velocities \cite{gu2022lipschitz}.
-These proximal regularizations enable stable learning of the tail behavior in a ``tactically controlled'' manner.